First Year — Self Understanding

 Julie Schnepel, Ph.D. (in music), is a Hidden Treasure graduate, and she has been teaching in the program since 2006.
 She holds graduate degrees in music, has taught music history at Ithaca College, and heads the U.S. office of an international database of music literature at Cornell University.
 She also worked for many years as the Administrative Assistant at Light on the Hill.
 Her experience with the Hidden Treasure program has profoundly affected all areas of her life and has deepened her connections with her family, friends, and colleagues.

-Elisa Sciscioli, M.A Transpersonal Psychology, is a Hidden Treasure graduate.
-She began working with Alice while finishing degrees in music education and vocal performance in 2002.
+Elisa Sciscioli, M.A Transpersonal Psychology, is a Hidden Treasure graduate, a teacher of the program for seven years, group leader, and composer.
 Elisa is the facilitator and founder of the Joy of Group Singing program, designed to help people connect more deeply with themselves and others while learning simple multicultural songs and chants.
 She offers integrative voice sessions for adults and teenagers.
-Elisa is the lead singer and songwriter for the band Solstice.
 Many of her song lyrics have been influenced by the teachings of Hidden Treasure.

 Joe Iadanza is a Hidden Treasure graduate.
 He is a registered Interfaith Minister with the ULC, and an Interfaith Minister-in-training, with a focus in Spiritual Counseling, via the Sanctuary of Peace and Harmony based in Huntington, NY.
 He is a Reiki Master-Teacher certified hands-on healer in the Usui tradition, and he recently attained his 200-RYT Yoga Teacher Certification.
 In 2013, he founded The Living Room Studio in Port Washington, NY, which provides sacred space to individuals and small groups looking to deepen their spiritual growth through meditation, retreat, study, and creative expression.
 Joe has been profoundly changed over the last ten years through his study of spiritual texts – especially A Course in Miracles – which he teaches at The Living Room.